-CBN releases list of 36 items valid for access to forex - Vanguard - Nigeria Today
+CBN releases list of items valid for Forex - Daily Post Nigeria - Nigeria Today

 |

-The Central Bank of Nigeria yesterday released list of 36 items valid for access to foreign exchange in the foreign exchange market.
-In a circular to all banks and the general public yesterday the CBN said that the list of the 36 items valid was …

-CBN releases list of items valid for forex
+CBN releases list of items valid for Forex

 This post was syndicated from Business - Google News.
 Click here to read the full text on the original website.